TygerKrash/TygerKrash.github.io/README.md

 GM team cards.

 You can click on the GM cards and select an action from the cards presented.
-Cards selected are stored but the player user cannot  see their value until you click the reveal action under the column.
+Cards selected are stored but the player user cannot  see their value until you click the _reveal_ action under the column, doing so also reveals the player selections for that round to you.

 On the top left, there's a 'hamburger' menu icon. the _Share_ and _Clear_ options are there.

 _share_ creates a link that you can share with your players so they can see the game state and make selections.
 _clear_ wipes all cards in preparation for a new round.

+the _reveal_, _share_ and _clear_ options are not available to non GM players.